JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7907 days**.

-And here is a just a random fact -  **In 1942 the Jello company introduced Cola flavored jello, which only lasted a year**.
+And here is a just a random fact -  **Pollsters say that 40 percent of dog and cat owners carry pictures of the pets in their wallets**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)